 They must be able to know the directions while they are on their route and they are to be in touch with a supervisor if there is a problem with the mail.

-They must always keep their truck’s appearance up to USPS standards and maintenance is also required for their vehicle at all times.
+It is their responsibility to keep their truck’s appearance up to USPS standards; and maintenance is also required for their vehicles at all times.

 They keep a record of everything that goes into and out of their truck, including package dimensions, weight and content, as well as signature required for each item.

 USPS driver helpers are also responsible for taking their monthly vehicle inspection, and they must perform the maintenance that is required.